Felicity Huffman to plead guilty in college admissions scam

+The case has put the career of the Emmy-winning star of “Desperate Housewives” in turmoil and laid bare the elite’s ability to influence the education system.

-Huffman, 56, is among 14 parents who have agreed to plead guilty to charges in the case.
-Authorities have called it the biggest college admissions cheating scandal ever prosecuted in the U.S., ensnaring Hollywood stars and business executives as well as coaches at such prestigious schools as Georgetown and Yale.
+She is among 14 parents who have agreed to plead guilty to charges in what authorities have called it the biggest college admissions cheating scandal ever prosecuted in the U.S.

 The parents are accused of paying an admissions consultant to bribe coaches in exchange for helping their children get into school as athletic recruits.
 The consultant, Rick Singer, also paid off entrance exam administrators to allow a proctor to take tests for students or fix their answers, authorities say.